The Christian funeral liturgy tells us that life is changed, not ended.

 Funerals are acts of faith.
 Jesus, who walks with us through all our other events in life, is present at our funerals, the liturgy of the passage from death to eternal life.
 Arrangements for a funeral need to include a Mass and burial in a Catholic cemetery whenever possible.
 It is preferable that the body be buried in a Catholic cemetery or columbarium (repository for cremated remains) consecrated for this purpose.
 We bury the body or the cremated remains of a person once washed with baptismal water, anointed with the oils of Confirmation and the Sacrament of the Sick, and nourished by the Eucharist.
 The Church prefers the burial of the body but does allow cremation.
 In cases where cremation is planned, the Church urges that if at all possible, the body be present for the funeral Mass with cremation taking place afterwards.
 However, if for some reason cremation takes place before the funeral Mass, the diocesan bishop can permit the practice in his diocese of allowing cremated remains to be brought into the Church for the funeral rites.
 Whenever a Catholic is cremated, the remains are to be treated as if they were a body; not mixed or scattered.
 The cremated remains should be interred in a burial grave, columbarium, or mausoleum.

 Your funeral director will assist you in scheduling a Funeral Mass at Blessed Trinity Parish.
-Download our funeral booklet for the church where the funeral will take place for assistance in planning the Funeral Mass, including readings and song selections.
+Download our funeral booklet for assistance in planning the Funeral Mass, including readings and song selections.

 Music for the funeral can be previewed by contacting Kelly Clark (Music Director) (Click HERE to email Kelly)

-For more information on funeral liturgies at Blessed Trinity Parish please click on “funeral booklet."
-You may also contact our Parish Office at 978-692-6353, ext.
-10 or email the office by clicking HERE.
+For more information on funeral liturgies at Blessed Trinity Parish please click on “funeral planning booklet."
+You may also contact our Parish Office at 978-320-4220 or email the office by clicking HERE.